mistertandon/english-ted-talk/basic/prompt-03-sentence-breakdown.md

 ***innovation***
 **Meaning:** countable noun: An innovation is a new thing or a new method of doing something.
 ****Explanation:**** This noun highlights the trailblazers’ focus on creating original, creative, or cutting-edge solutions, contrasting with the imitative practices of their predecessors and underscoring their transformative approach.

+**Sentence analytic explanation in simple english language** The sentence is saying that a group of pioneering people (trailblazers) are choosing not to follow the tradition of copying others, which was common among their ancestors.
+Instead, they are actively supporting and promoting new ideas and creative approaches.

 Note: Kindly prefer words explanation from https://www.collinsdictionary.com/